SeongJong-Yoo/VioPose/README.md

 # VioPose
 This repository provides code and pretrained weights for the paper.
 The code is provided without any warranty.
-If using this code, please cite our work as shown below.
+If you benefited from the work, or partially or directly use our code, please cite our work as shown below.
 For more information please visit our [project website](https://sj-yoo.info/viopose/)

 	@inproceedings{yooshrestha2024viopose,
 		title     = {{VioPose}: Violin Performance 4D Pose Estimation by Hierarchical Audiovisual Inference},